-You can generate a comparison diagram to compare two of the same type of project items—for example, files, nodes or cases—to see their similarities and differences.
+You can generate a comparison diagram to compare two of the same type of project items—for example, files, codes or cases—to see their similarities and differences.

 For example, this diagram compares the cases Helen and Paul.

-- Both Helen and Paul are coded at the nodes Economy and Jobs and cost of living.
+- Both Helen and Paul are coded to the codes Economy and Jobs and cost of living.

 - Both Helen and Paul are children of the parent case, Interview Participants.

-- Helen is coded at the node Real estate development but Paul is not.
+- Helen is coded to the code Real estate development but Paul is not.

-You can change the type of associated items that are displayed on the diagram—for example, you might show child nodes and hide memo links.
+You can change the type of associated items that are displayed on the diagram—for example, you might show child codes and hide memo links.

 Comparison diagrams are not retained in your project when you close them or when you close NVivo.
 If you want to keep a particular diagram, you could export it as an image file which you could then insert into a document or memo.
 Alternatively, you could copy and paste it into another application—for example, into a Word document.